Cardboard Chocolate Packaging Boxes

 4. Market stalls and pop-up retail counters

-Feature focus Description Material options Surface finish Extra elements Typical usage
+Feature Focus Description Material Options Surface Finish Extra Elements Typical Usage

-Bulk consistency Keeps size and feel uniform across runs Kraft, SBS, rigid board Matte, gloss Standardised inserts Festivals and retail peaks
+Bulk Consistency Keeps size and feel uniform across runs Kraft, SBS, rigid board Matte, gloss Standardised inserts Festivals and retail peaks

-Storage efficiency Supports stable stacking in cartons Recycled board Anti-scuff finishes Flat-pack options Back-room inventory
+Storage Efficiency Supports stable stacking in cartons Recycled board Anti-scuff finishes Flat-pack options Back-room inventory

-Assortment flexibility Allows tray swaps within same shell Mixed board grades Soft-touch options Adjustable cavities Seasonal rotations
+Assortment Flexibility Allows tray swaps within same shell Mixed board grades Soft-touch options Adjustable cavities Seasonal rotations

 Lidded formats work well with belly bands, sleeves, and ribbon accessories because these add decoration without changing the core structure.
-The inside of the lid can carry light patterns or subtle branding to extend the identity beyond the exterior.
+The inside of the lid can carry light patterns or simple branding to extend identity beyond the exterior.
 This keeps the presentation flexible across thank-you gifts, corporate packs, and celebration assortments.

 A well-measured lid helps trays stay stable in transit by reducing headspace above the chocolates.
 Inserts hold each piece in its own cavity so delicate finishes remain intact when the pack is opened.
 This stability also improves stacking inside shipper cartons and gift bags without pressing directly against the product.